rbaumgar/otelcol-demo-app/OpenTelemetry.md

 route.route.openshift.io/otelcol-demo-app exposed
 ```

-You can add an environment varaibal with the name OTELCOL_SERVER if you need to specify a different url for the OpenTelemetry Collector.
+You can add an environment variable with the name OTELCOL_SERVER if you need to specify a different url for the OpenTelemetry Collector.
 Default: http://my-otelcol-collector:4317

 ### Test Sample Application